 Ted DentHead Coach

 Ted Dent is in his sixth season as Head Coach of the American Hockey League’s Rockford IceHogs and his 11th overall campaign as a coach for the Blackhawks’ AHL affiliate, which includes 10 seasons in Rockford.
 During his first five seasons as Head Coach of the IceHogs, Dent helped guide the club to a 198-140-24-18 (.576) record and is the franchise’s all-time leader in games coached (380) and wins (198).
 Dent has guided the IceHogs to the Calder Cup Playoffs each of the previous two seasons.

-Dent has been instrumental in helping develop dozens of players who were called up from Rockford to Chicago during the past nine seasons, including Stanley Cup-winning Blackhawks Bryan Bickell, Corey Crawford, Scott Darling, Niklas Hjalmarsson, Joakim Nordstrom, Andrew Shaw, Teuvo Teravainen and Kris Versteeg.
+Dent has been instrumental in helping develop dozens of players who were called up from Rockford to Chicago during the past 10 seasons, including Stanley Cup-winning Blackhawks Bryan Bickell, Corey Crawford, Scott Darling, Niklas Hjalmarsson, Joakim Nordstrom, Andrew Shaw, Teuvo Teravainen and Kris Versteeg.
 Dent helped develop 11 players this past season who skated for both the IceHogs and Blackhawks in 2015-16, including six that made their NHL debut.
 Overall, 22 former IceHogs have their names engraved on the Stanley Cup after playing under Dent in Rockford.

 Working alongside former Head Coaches Mike Haviland and Bill Peters from 2006 to 2011, the IceHogs posted a regular-season record of 216-145-17-22 and qualified for the Calder Cup Playoffs in four of five seasons.